 The Purging of CI5...?

 The aforementioned strike had resulted in all of the ITV network's regional broadcasters being starved of advertising revenue, thus forced to make drastic cutbacks on programme-making costs.
 For LWT this led to some of its series (including the Upstairs, Downstairs spin-off Thomas and Sarah) being unfairly terminated.
 It seems that they came very close to axing The Professonals too - and their fanclub and magazine dedicated to the show were closed.
 Although there was no official announcement that the series was to be cancelled, Martin Shaw had his first opportunity in three years to appear in another production, starring in Dennis Potter's lame TV play Cream in My Coffee (ironically also made by LWT).
-In what was supposed to be publicity for it, Shaw chose to use an interview for The Daily Mail newspaper to attack The Professionals and, specifically, the show's producers, who he accused of being "accountants", not even prepared to provide seating during breaks between shooting scenes and forcing him to turn down offers of film work.
-Other comments by him in late 1979 made it clear he was desparate to leave the programme...
+In what was supposed to be publicity for it, Shaw chose to use an interview for The Daily Mail newspaper to attack The Professionals and, specifically, the show's producers, whom he accused of being "accountants", not even prepared to provide seating during breaks between shooting scenes and forcing him to turn down offers of film work.

 In late March 1980 LWT formally decided to retain the series, given that it had started to attract considerable overseas sales.
 (Although in 1996 Brian Clemens revealed that Mark 1 didn't see an actual profit from the show until the late 1980s.)
 However Martin Shaw's increasing outspokenness caused series producer Ray Menmuir and LWT's Director of Programmes Michael Grade grave concerns.
 Both men considered sacking the star but ultimately decided that recasting or replacing such a popular character would be too great a risk for the show's popularity.